anzellai/kano-devices-sdk/README.md

 This SDK aims to be platform independant as it doesn't implement any Bluetooth, Wi-FI or serial communication.
 Instead it provides classes expecting a mixin for a BLEDevice/SerialDevice/WiFIDevice to be provided.

+## Platform support

+Some platforms are already supported and available in the `platforms` directory.

+### Nodejs

+Bluetooth communication is supported in a nodejs environment using the modules `noble` or `noble-uwp`.
+These modules will need to be installed in your project.

+### Cordova

+Bluetooth communication is supported in a cordova environment using the plugin cordova-plugin-bluetoothle.

 ## Example